 GoldandBlack.com video: Purdue coach Matt Painter, players on Wisconsin

-Eighth-ranked Purdue plays Its highest-stakes game of the season Tuesday night at No. 10 Wisconsin in what likely amounts to an elimination game for its Big Ten championship hopes.
+MADISON, Wis. — Purdue's Big Ten title hopes went by the wayside in gutting fashion Tuesday night, as the Boilermakers' fell 70-67 at No. 10 Wisconsin on Chucky Hepburn's banked-in buzzer-beater.

-Monday, Matt Painter and players Jaden Ivey and Sasha Stefanovic met with the media to discuss the Badgers, Purdue's turnover problems and more.
+Afterward, Coach Matt Painter and players Jaden Ivey, Zach Edey and Sasha Stefanovic met with the media to discuss the loss.

 See what they had to say here in these GoldandBlack.com videos.